nest/ode-toolbox/doc/index.rst

 Parameters
 ~~~~~~~~~~

 It is not necessary to supply any numerical values for parameters.
-The expressions are symbolically analysed, and in some cases a set of symbolic propagators will be generated.
+The expressions are analysed symbolically, and in some cases a set of symbolic propagators will be generated.
 However, in some cases (in particular when doing stiffness testing), it can be important to simulate with a particular set of parameter values.
-In this case, they can be specified in the global ``parameters`` dictionary.
+In this case, they can be specified in the global :python:`parameters` dictionary.
 This dictionary maps parameter names to default values, for example:

 .. code:: python